Skip to main content

 Projects

-Some of the more interesting or useful side-projects I worked on
+Some of the (side)projects I worked on

 Rexbug

 A thin Elixir wrapper for :redbug production-friendly Erlang interactive tracing debugger.
-It tries to preserve :redbug’s simple and intuitive interface while making it more convenient to use by Elixir developers.
+It tries to preserve :redbug’s simple and intuitive interface while making it more convenient to use by Elixir developers. nietaki/rexbug A thin Elixir wrapper for the redbug Erlang tracing debugger.

 Ampersand Table